SAL User Guide

 Once the java has been generated it is also possible to create a Maven project for ease of distribution.
 Use the command e.g.

-salgenerator mount maven
+salgenerator MTMount maven

 will create and build a maven project and it in